gabrielpawlo/gabrielpawlo/README.md

 <h2 align="left">🕵️‍♂️About Me</h2>
-I'm a backend developer passionate about building efficient and scalable systems using C#.
+Hi i'm Gabriel a backend developer passionate about building efficient and scalable systems using C#.
 Currently studying Information Systems at the Federal University of Ouro Preto, I'm constantly expanding my skills in software development while exploring the fields of data and machine learning.
 I love turning ideas into real projects and improving my craft one step at a time.

 <p align="left"p>